-The iconographical interpretation often used in this painting is that Delacroix based on two sources: Shakespeare and Rossini.
-Ie a mélange between both versions, the dramatic art and the operatic art.
-See, for example, Meg Nola's dissertation.
-Published on December 1, 2009, it acknowledges, in turn, the predilection that Delacroix had for Rossini's "Otello": Delacroix created his painting with Shakespeare in mind as well as Gioacchino Rossini's opera Otello, which Delacroix enjoyed very much and which was of course inspired by the original play. ??2 In our opinion, however, we think that only on this occasion the French painter was based on the opera source: Act III of "Otello" by Rossini.
-Therefore, we do not share the hypothesis that suggests that Delacroix was also inspired in Act IV, Scene II, of Shakespeare's original drama. ??3 (Prende la sua arpa) Indeed, in this last scene written by the English author, Othello mistrusts Desdemona.
+Delacroix created his painting with Shakespeare in mind as well as Gioacchino Rossini's opera Otello, which Delacroix enjoyed very much and which was of course inspired by the original play.
+22

+In our opinion, however, we think that only on this occasion the French painter was based on the opera source: Act III of "Otello" by Rossini.
+Therefore, we do not share the hypothesis that suggests that Delacroix was also inspired in Act IV, Scene II, of Shakespeare's original drama.
+23 Indeed, in this last scene written by the English author, Othello mistrusts Desdemona.
 But Emilia, Desdemona's confidant, has an important role in the dialogue between the spouses, defending the honor of Desdemona in the presence of the jealous husband.
-As the scene goes by, Shakespeare focuses on the two contrafiguras, Iago and Rodrigo.
+As the scene goes by, Shakespeare focuses on the two contrafiguras, lago and Rodrigo.
 Iago tries to convince Rodrigo to murder Cassio, an honest Othello's lieutenant.
 Therefore the stabbing of Desdemona by Othello does not take place in this scene.